AndyLau223/django-crash-course/documentation/readme.md

 * Model: it's corresponding to table in DB
 * View: Python functions or classes that receive a web request and return a web response

-# django-admin startproject mysite .
+## django-admin startproject mysite .
-Initiliza Django project
+Initialize Django project

 ## python manage.py runserver
 run Django server